dangarciacarrillo/i-d-eap-edhoc/draft-ietf-emu-eap-edhoc.md

 ### Transport and Message Correlation

 EDHOC is not bound to a particular transport layer and can even be used in environments without IP.
 Nonetheless, {{RFC9528}} provides a set of requirements for a transport protocol to use with EDHOC.
 These include: handling the loss, reordering, duplication, correlation, and fragmentation of messages; demultiplexing EDHOC messages from other types of messages; and denial-of-service protection.
-All these requirements are fulfilled by the EAP protocol, EAP method, or EAP lower layer, as specified in {{RFC3748}}.
+These requirements can be met by the EAP framework, the EAP-EDHOC method specification, and properties of the EAP lower layer, as specified in {{RFC3748}}.

-For message loss, this can be either fulfilled by the EAP layer, or the EAP lower layer, or both.
+For message loss, this can be either fulfilled by the EAP layer, the EAP lower layer, or both.

-For reordering, EAP relies on the EAP lower layer ordering guarantees, for correct operation.
+For message reordering, correct operation assumes that the EAP lower layer preserves packet ordering within an EAP conversation.

 For duplication and message correlation, EAP has the Identifier field, which allows both the EAP peer and EAP authenticator to detect duplicates and match a request with a response.